Borja Rozada

-Borja Rozada (born 16 September 1981) is a Spanish rallying co-driver.
+Borja Rozada (born 16 September 1981) is a Spanish rally co-driver.
 He is partnered with Dani Sordo for Hyundai Motorsport in the World Rally Championship category.

 Rally career

 Rozada made his WRC debut at the 2007 Rally de Portugal.
 His best result alongside Mexican driver Benito Guerra was the 6th place in 2014 Rally Mexico.
 On 28 December 2020, three-time rally winner Dani Sordo announced Rozada as his new co-driver, replacing compatriot Carlos del Barrio.